ufs-community/UFS_UTILS/docs/source/ufs_utils.rst

       * maximum_snow_albedo_method - interpolation method for this field.
 Bilinear or conservative.
 Default is bilinear.
       * snowfree_albedo_method -  interpolation method for this field.
 Bilinear or conservative.
 Default is bilinear.
       * vegetation_greenness_method -  interpolation method for this field.
 Bilinear or conservative.
 Default is bilinear.
+      * vegsoilt_frac - When 'true', outputs the dominate soil and vegetation type, and the fraction of each category.
+When 'false', only outputs the dominate categories.
+Default is 'false'.

 Program inputs and outputs
 --------------------------